 Undoubtedly, this format has many, many advantages for Java Enterprise applications respect to the opaque binary blob.

-I hope you try Debloat out and post your feedback on Google+!
-I have many ideas for the next few versions of Debloat, hopefully they'll be released soon!
+I hope you try Debloat out!
+I have many ideas for the next few versions of Debloat, hopefully they’ll be released soon!